clawpack/pyclaw/doc/petclaw.rst

 The low-level kernels are written in Fortran and based on Clawpack.
 The parallelism is implemented using PETSc and petsc4py.

-You can get the latest development version of PetClaw from https://bitbucket.org/knepley/petclaw.
-If you are participating in the (HPC)^3 workshop, you should clone the HPC3 branch.

 The PetClaw user interface is based on the PyClaw package.
 For details, please read the
 `PyClaw tutorial <http://kingkong.amath.washington.edu/clawpack/users/pyclaw/tutorial.html>`_.